JAForbes/superhistory/readme.md

 instance.child(options: { prefix: string, onChange?: (state: State) => void })
 ```

-Create a nested route context.
-All route operations will receive/return a local pathname that does not include the `prefix` that you supply.
+Create a nested istory context.
+All history operations will receive/return a local pathname that does not include the `prefix` that you supply.

 These operations are applied directly to the history API by the child instance using the concatenated prefixes of all of its parents.

 ## Advanced

+### Extracting variables out of paths

+This library isn't a router, its just a small wrapper around the browser history API that you could build a pattern matching router on top of.

+If you're looking for a pattern matching router engine: Check out [superouter](https://github.com/JAForbes/superouter)

 ### Path / Prefix normalization